programacaogabriel/programacaogabriel/README.md

 Knowing a little of each, now everything is clearer and so I want to become a FullStack

-I like to play video games on weekends...
+🎮 To relax we play a video game over the weekend.🎮

 <h3> My location </h3>
   🌎 Palhoça - SC ✈️ Brazil